SomeWeekendReading/someweekendreading.github.io/_posts/2024-05-14-rtr-madness.md

 _inside the packaging of an integrated circuit:_
 <a href="https://social.chinwag.org/@hkz/112424403781587922"><img src="{{ site.baseurl }}/images/2024-05-14-rtr-madness-ex-1.jpg" width="550" height="1098" alt="HKZ @ Mastodon: Soldering INSIDE a chip" title="HKZ @ Mastodon: Soldering INSIDE a chip" style="margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>

-Now _that,_ my brothers and sisters, is _devotion._  It is not sanity, but it is devotion.
+Now _that,_ my brothers and sisters, is _devotion._  It is _not_ sanity.
+But it _is_ devotion.

 This much I can understand.
 After all: there's always one in every crowd, no?

 But what if there's more than one?
 Could there be _other_ people, with brains equally scrambled?
 Surely not, I thought.
-But then I had the rashness to look, and was disabused of that notion by a second examples in the replies to the above:
+But then I had the rashness to look, and was disabused of that notion by a second example in the replies to the above:
 <a href="https://social.chinwag.org/@emanuel@schleuss.online/112427286948158072"><img src="{{ site.baseurl }}/images/2024-05-14-rtr-madness-ex-2.jpg" width="550" height="898" alt="Schleussinger @ Mastodon: ALSO soldering INSIDE a chip" title="Schleussinger @ Mastodon: ALSO soldering INSIDE a chip" style="margin: 3px 3px 3px 3px; border: 1px solid #000000;"></a>

 After a bit of hunting, I discovered what is apparently a whole subculture of people who are taking their desire to repair to levels best described as pure madness.
 They open the packaging of integrated circuits and&hellip; make stuff work again.
-This is like open-heart surgery&hellip; with a soldering iron.
+This is like open-heart surgery, but with a soldering iron.

 I do not wish to be a member of their tribe.
 But I do admire them.
 From a safe distance.